Archeparchy of Ernakulam–Angamaly

 Mar Cardinal George Alencherry was the Major Archbishop till his resignation on 7 December 2023.
 Until July 2022, Archbishop Mar Antony Kariyil CMI was the Vicar of Major Archbishop, responsible for the administration of the major archeparchy.
 Mar Andrews Thazhath, Archbishop of Thrissur Archeparchy, was appointed by the Pope Francis as the apostolic administrator of the same, replacing Mar Antony Kariyil.
 On 7 December 2023, he too resigned.
 Mar Bosco Puthur became the Apostolic Administrator of the Major Archeparchy.
 On 11 January 2025, The Holy See granted the Archdiocese back to the Major Archbishop, who named Mar Joseph Pamplany as the Vicar of the Major Archbishop.

 The Ernakulam-Angamaly Archdiocese caused a major controversy for the Syro-Malabar Church around the implementation of celebrating uniform mode of Holy Mass.
 Archbishop Mar Antony Kariyil's leadership and resignation in 2022, against the backdrop of resistance to Archbishop Mar George Alencherry, marked a significant phase.
 The dispute escalated with protests and the closure of St. Mary's Cathedral Basilica in Ernakulam.
-Despite Pope Francis's directives for unity and a deadline for resolution, conflicts persisted, leading to significant opposition and actions against Vatican-appointed Archbishop Cyril Vasil by the laity of the Arch Diocese.
+Despite Pope Francis's directives for unity and a deadline for resolution, conflicts persisted, leading to significant opposition and actions against Vatican-appointed Archbishop Cyril Vasiľ by the laity of the Archdiocese.
 The Pope's direct intervention on 7 December 2023 emphasized reconciliation and adherence to Catholic principles or face excommunication.